 Reducing inefficient operations would save significant amounts of money.
-The Prometheus payment model initiative estimates that 14-70 percent of costs for common conditions in the (such as joint replacements, heart attacks, congestive heart failure and diabetes care) are avoidable (Gosfield, 2008).
-Similarly, the VA and Virginia Mason examples suggest that at least one-quarter of total hospital costs are unnecessary.
-Since hospitals account for about one-third percent of medical spending, this translates into 8 percent or more of total medical spending that could be eliminated (see table 1).
+The PROMETHEUS payment model initiative estimates that 14-70 percent of costs for common conditions in the elderly (such as joint replacements, heart attacks, congestive heart failure and diabetes care) are avoidable (Gosfield, 2008).
+Similarly, the VA and Virginia Mason examples suggest that a large share of total hospital costs are unnecessary.
+If costs could be reduced by one-quarter - well in line iwht estimates of waste - total system savings would be about 8 percent (see table 1).